firedrakeproject/firedrake/docs/source/boundary_conditions.rst

 Form boundary conditions
 =============================

-Form boundary conditions :class:`~.FormBC` can be regarded as a generalization of Dirichlet boundary conditions :class:`~.DirichletBC`.
+Form boundary conditions :class:`~.EquationBC` can be regarded as a generalization of Dirichlet boundary conditions :class:`~.DirichletBC`.
-For :class:`~.FormBC`, instead of prescribing the values of the solution on a boundary, we prescribe equations to be satisfied on the boundary.
+For :class:`~.EquationBC`, instead of prescribing the values of the solution on a boundary, we prescribe equations to be satisfied on the boundary.
 This document explains the mathematical formulation of the form boundary conditions, and their implementation.